-

 RET, MET, and EGFR: An unusual tale of three oncogenes in lung cancer

 LUNGevity's Upal Basu Roy, PhD, MPH, Executive Director, Research, discusses innovative research into RET+ NSCLC with patient advocates and the scientist conducting the studies.
 Panelists include Omaima Salous (diagnosed with RET+ NSCLC and co-founder of The Hamoui Foundation), Dr. Hilary Hammell (diagnosed with RET+ NSCLC and co-chair of RETpositive), and Dr. Tejas Patil (Assistant Professor, University of Colorado).
-The discussion focuses on Dr. Patil’s RET+ NSCLC research project and why…
+The discussion focuses on Dr. Patil’s RET+ NSCLC research project…

 Real-World Drug Development at the Targeted Therapies of Lung Cancer Meeting